pythonandchips/git-presenter/README.markdown

 * list/l : list slides in presentation
 * help/h: display this message

+###Command mode

+The default for git presenter is interactive mode however if you want to use git presenter from a text editor you can use command mode.

+To start a presentation in command mode use "git-presenter start -c"

+Once started you run "git-presenter {{command}}" e.g. to move to the next slide run "git-presenter next"

 ## Other resources
 There are couple of videos showing git presenter and how to us it
 * (video 1)[https://vimeo.com/38949496]